 6.1.3 Aggregated GHG Emissions Reductions

-To help show the relative cumulative impact of the actions, wedges are aggregated into plan areas.
-The assignments were discussed in the above narrative; to review:
+To help show the relative cumulative impact of the actions, wedges are aggregated based on sections of the One Climate Future plan in Table 26.
+The assignments were discussed in the above narrative.